 That’s right.
 The first step in editing your book is to do absolutely nothing.
 Put the book down and walk away for a couple of weeks.

 Once you’ve given yourself — and your book — a break, read back over the entire thing.
-You can make notes as you read, but get through the whole manuscript without making any major changes.
+You can make notes as you read but get through the whole manuscript without making any major changes.

 Engage with the text as a reader.
 If you picked it up, what would you find satisfying?
 What isn’t working yet?

-3. Look at the Big Picture
+Step 3 Look at the Big Picture

 Start by redefining the story or argument.
 What’s this book about?
 You’ll want to keep this answer in front of you as you go through the rest of this book editing guide.